|

 Stewart, directed by Douglas Camfield

-The Brigadier summons the Doctor back to Earth to investigate mysterious
+The Brigadier summons the Doctor back to Earth to investigate the

 Harry decides to stay behind on Earth.